beto-rodriguez/LiveCharts2/README.md

 ### Extremely flexible data visualization library

-The following image is a preview, `v2.0` is beta now, you can install it from NuGet: https://github.com/beto-rodriguez/LiveCharts2/issues/35, it support WPF, WinForms, Avalonia, WinUI, UWP, Xamarin and Blazor Wasm for now but MAUI ([#279](https://github.com/beto-rodriguez/LiveCharts2/pull/279)) will also be supported.
+The following image is a preview, `v2.0` is beta now, you can install it from NuGet: https://github.com/beto-rodriguez/LiveCharts2/issues/35, it support WPF, WinForms, Avalonia, WinUI, UWP, Xamarin and Blazor Wasm and MAUI.

 here is a preview (1.4MB gif, wait for it to load if you see a blank space bellow this text...):